Guided walks and tours between Passau and Vienna

 Calculate 60 to 90 minutes on the site plus time to get there.

 The Abbey offers guided tours for everyone to join.
 Tours in English start daily at 10:55 am and 2:55 pm [April to October] and additionally at 2 pm from May to September.
-Calculate 50 minutes.
+Calculate one hour.
 The tour ends in the Abbey Church where you are free to contemplate for (almost) as long as you like.
 [Detailed information can be found <here>.]

 Cooking classes in Vienna